jaspector

 Monday-Friday, 8:30 AM - 4:30 PM

-Typical inspection sequence: As-Built Plans required before CO for commercial new principal structures, and residential when requested.
+Typical sequence: As-Built Plans required before CO for commercial new principal structures, and residential when requested.
 CO inspection must be scheduled at least 2 weeks in advance.

 Both NH law (RSA 155-A) and the Town of Gorham require a permit before construction begins.
 Required for new construction, additions, alterations, electrical, plumbing, mechanical, demolition, fences (permanently set), pools, and signs.

-1. Download the Building Permit Application form from the Gorham Building and Code Enforcement page.
+To apply for a building permit in Gorham, NH, follow these steps: 1.
+Download the Building Permit Application form from the Gorham Building and Code Enforcement page.
 2. Complete all sections: owner/applicant info, contractor info, project description, project type, estimated cost, square footage.
 3. Attach required supplemental approvals as applicable: NH Energy Code EC-1 form for new construction and additions over 150 sq. ft.; NHDES septic approval for new residences, bedroom increases, or change of use; driveway permit if connecting to town road; site plan review approval for projects other than single-family homes; FEMA documentation if in flood zone; current-use documentation if applicable.
 4. Submit application with fee to Town Hall.
 No refunds once submitted.
 5. Residential applications are reviewed within 3 days; commercial applications within up to 30 days (state law allows up to 30 days).
 6. Approved permit must be posted visibly on site before work begins.
 7. Schedule required inspections by calling the Fire Chief/Code Enforcement Officer at 603-466-2549.
 8. For new commercial principal structures and residential properties when requested: a certified as-built plan is required before a certificate of occupancy will be issued.